Kaamatan

-Kaamatan (Tadau Kaamatan; Pesta Kaamatan) is a form of harvest festival celebrated on 30 and 31 May annually in the state of Sabah and the Federal Territory of Labuan in Malaysia.
+Kaamatan (Tadau Kaamatan; Pesta Kaamatan) is a form of harvest festival celebrated on 30 and 31 May annually in the state of Sabah in Malaysia.

-It is observed annually on the month of May by the Kadazan-Dusun, Murut, Rungus, Lundayeh, and Sino-Native ethnic groups as a commemoration for the sacrifice of Huminodun towards her community where various cultural and crafts performances were exhibited throughout the celebrations at the Hongkod Koisaan KDCA Hall in Penampang District with symbolic decoration followed by family and other social gatherings.
+It is observed annually on the month of May by the Kadazan, Dusun, Murut, Rungus, Lundayeh, Paitan, and Sino-Native ethnic groups as a commemoration for the sacrifice of Huminodun towards her community where various cultural and crafts performances were exhibited throughout the celebrations at the Hongkod Koisaan KDCA Hall in Penampang District with symbolic decoration followed by family and other social gatherings.
 The festival is also celebrated by Kadazan-Dusuns diaspora all around Malaysia, and abroad.

-The festival is celebrated with various symbolic decoration and family and other social gatherings activities such as beauty pageants of Unduk Ngadau (female) and Buvazoi Tavantang (male), dance performance of Sumazau, Sugandoi singing competition, and other arts and crafts performances together with the availability of food stalls throughout the festivals.
+The festival is celebrated with various symbolic decoration and family and other social gatherings activities such as beauty pageants of Unduk Ngadau (female) and Randawi Tavantang (male), dance performance of Sumazau, Sugandoi singing competition, and other arts and crafts performances together with the availability of food stalls throughout the festivals.